pablobernabeu/Data-is-present/README.md

 ## Enhanced presentation of open data using reproducible reports and dashboards

-This open scholarship project offers free workshops and coding meet-ups (hackathons) to learn and practise data presentation, across the UK.
+This open scholarship project offers free workshops and coding meet-ups (hackathons) to learn and practise data presentation in the UK.
 It was made possible by a [fellowship of the Software Sustainability Institute](https://www.software.ac.uk/programmes-and-events/fellowship-programme) awarded to [Pablo Bernabeu](https://www.software.ac.uk/about/fellows/pablo-bernabeu).

 ### Open data